sudiptaproggaislam/sudiptaproggaislam.github.io/_pages/experience.md

 - Collecting and preparing datasets for Optical Character Recognition (OCR) tasks
 - Designing algorithms to enhance OCR performance, specifically for extracting handwritten Bengali text from images

-During this period, I also published two conference papers, one with Taylor & Francis and the other with IEEE.
+During this period, I also published two conference papers in Taylor & Francis and IEEE.

 ### ITEE Training Program by Bangladesh IT-engineers Examination Center (BD-ITEC)